zaanind/zaanind/README.md

 ## Hello, There! 👋

 I'm Sahan Induvara, a 17-year-old passionate developer from Mata, Sri Lanka.
-Currently, I'm delving into the world of machine learning and fine-tuning large language models like GPT-3 for Sinhala.
+Currently, I'm delving into the world of machine learning and fine-tuning large language models like LLAma 2.

 ## About Me